photo: Lindsay Linton

 Rena has been spotlighted in Dance Magazine’s On The Rise feature in 2013, and the featured cover story in Dance Magazine’s November 2021 issue.

 As a teacher, Rena has taught dance and choreographic workshops at L’Ecole Nationale Supérieure de Danse de Marseille in France, The Macau Cultural Center in China, Ailey Camp Chicago, and SUNY Purchase Conservatory of Dance.

 She served on the Consortium for Chicago Dancemakers Forum for 3 years, was on the annual panel for Black Girls Dance in Chicago, and co-created and directed DanceLab—a free, choreographic course for Chicago teens, empowering participants of varying socioeconomic backgrounds + identities to find commonality in creation.
 She currently serves on Dancewave’s Artistic Advisory Council in NYC.

 In 2022, Rena created an evening length work for Sweden's Norrdans and in the autumn is choreographing Orfeo and Eurydice, directed by Matthew Ozawa, for the San Francisco Opera and working with Gibney Pro.

-In 2023, Rena makes her Canadian choreographic debut with a new creation commissioned by The National Ballet of Canada celebrating the music of Grammy Award-winning composer John Adams for his 75th birthday that will premiere in March.
+In 2023, Rena made her Canadian choreographic debut with a new creation commissioned by The National Ballet of Canada celebrating the music of Grammy Award-winning composer John Adams for his 75th birthday that premiered in March.